tommywong811/fyp-frontend/docs/typesOfPlugins/README.md

 #### mapItemStore
 `mapItemStore` - object

 An object storing map items with in the currently viewport.
-Note that these map items may or may not be rendered in map canvas, the default project will not render anything in the map canvas.
-It is control by another plugin.

 ```javascript
 {